How To Accept Credit Card Payments As a Small Business

 Payment Service Providers

 Payment service providers are an excellent solution for small businesses.
-While this is not the cheapest way to accept credit card payments, in the long run, it is the simplest to use.
+While this is not the cheapest option, in the long run, it is the simplest to use.

 The fact that it costs nothing to set up is hugely beneficial to small businesses, and you don’t need to lock yourself into a long-term contract, either.